itsMapleLeaf/remix-electron/README.md

 - `remixConfig`: The remix config object.
 Require it from `remix.config.js`.

 - `mode`: The mode the app is running in.
 Can be `"development"` or `"production"`.
 Defaults to `"production"` when packaged, otherwise uses `process.env.NODE_ENV`.

+- `publicFolder`: The folder where static assets are served from, including your browser build.
+Defaults to `"public"`.

 - `getLoadContext`: Use this to inject some value into all of your remix loaders, e.g. an API client.
 The loaders receive it as `context`